-Cable & Wireless sought to reduce its headcount by 2,700 in the UK by the end of June 2001, thereby releasing surplus offices for disposal.
-This included the disposal of its UK headquarters in 26 Red Lion Square, WC1 and its global headquarters in 124 Theobald’s Road, WC1.
+Cable & Wireless sought to reduce its headcount by 2,700 in the UK by the end of June 2001, thereby releasing for disposal a portfolio of surplus offices at a time when property values were at their highest across Central London.
+The portfolio included its UK headquarters at 26 Red Lion Square, WC1 and its global headquarters at 124 Theobald’s Road, WC1.

-- Preparation of initial high-level report outlining the likelihood and cost of disposal
+- preparation of initial high-level reports outlining the likelihood and cost of disposal